magento/devdocs/guides/v2.1/ui-components/ui_dynamic_rows.md

 ### Set the data provider for the dynamic table

-By default, the dynamic rows component uses the data provider of its parent component, for example form.
+By default, the dynamic-rows component uses the data provider of its parent component, for example form.
 To specify the other data source for it, use the following options:

 <table>
   <tr>